ecomba/blog/_posts/2015-05-20-the-right-thing.md

 Look into a mirror, deep into your eyes and ask this question to the person you have in front of you: _”Have you always done the right thing?”_

 I am sure I haven’t.
-There are many occasions I wish I would have chosen a different path, done a different thing, said many things that I wished I had not.
+There are many occasions I wish I would have chosen a different path, done a different thing, wished I had not said the things I did.

 The why is less important to me.
 Most of the things that have happened have happened in the past; long gone are the days where changing what was said will make a difference.